 NOTE: During fiestas, you can visit any house to celebrate, meet, and eat with them — yes, even if you don’t know them!
 Everyone’s welcome to do so.
 Back when my Ivatan friends and I were younger, we often jokingly comment that this house-hopping spree during fiestas was like a grand buffet experience because we can survey the houses and pick the best food spots.
 LOL.

-Other than the fiestas above, do come visit during Christmas.
+Other than the fiestas above for your Batanes itinerary, do consider visiting during Christmas.
 We have a lot of events happening during the holidays while also enjoying a real chilly December (which is not so common throughout the Philippines).

 • • •